dhardestylewis/hec_ras_docker/README.md

 - Run HEC-RAS from within the HEC-RAS container

 **The following instructions are for Docker.
-Instructions for Singularity are be low**.
+Instructions for Singularity are below**.

 *Note*: In these instructions, we assume the current working directory ($PWD) contains the cloned HEC-RAS repository and the parent HEC-RAS input/output directories.